alphagov/govuk-import-export-prototype/answer/research-plan-and-find-new-overseas-opportunities.markdown

 ##Research and planning for new export markets

-Find out more details about [export markets in different countries](http://opentoexport.com/countries/) and [what risks](https://www.gov.uk/government/collections/overseas-business-risk) they might have.
+Research [export markets in different countries](http://opentoexport.com/countries/) and [what risks](https://www.gov.uk/government/collections/overseas-business-risk) they might have.

 If you’d like more bespoke information, get in touch with [your local Department for International Trade (DIT) advisor](https://www.contactus.ukti.gov.uk/office-finder/).

-They can help you research new markets in detail for a fee of minimum £500, including:
+They can help you research new markets, including:

 * advice on local conditions, including competitors, regulation and standards
 * giving you an idea of the likelihood of success in the market
 * creating a personalised export plan

+Fees vary but usually start at around £500 for a short report identifying potential distributors.

 DIT advisors can provide you also with free basic advice if you get in touch.